-Germany ranks sixth in the world with regard to silver exports, taking 7.4% of the global export market, with Mexico, the marginal market leader of silver exports, taking a 10% market share.
+Germany ranks 8th in the world with regard to silver exports, taking 6.19% of the global export market, with Mexico, the marginal market leader of silver exports, taking a 9.89% market share.

-Austria and Switzerland are key export destinations for Germany’s refined petroleum, accounting for 42% of their annual output, closely followed by Poland and the Netherlands, who take 22% of Germany’s refined petroleum exports.
+Austria and Switzerland are key export destinations for Germany’s refined petroleum, accounting for 39% of their annual output.
+They are followed by the Netherlands, Czechia, and Poland, who combined take almost 30% of Germany’s refined petroleum exports.

 - Germany is a major exporter of trunks and cases with an annual export value of $1.59 billion

-- One-third of the country is covered in forests and woodlands
+- One-third of Germany is covered in forests and woodlands.

-- Germany is one of the most densely populated countries in the world
+- It’s one of the most densely populated countries in the world.

-- It shares its borders with nine other countries
+- Germany shares its borders with nine other countries.

-All Figures based on OEC/IMF 2016 projections unless otherwise stated.
+- All figures are based on OEC 2018 calculations and projections unless otherwise stated.